-The 60,000 s.f.
-Hazelwood Elementary School replaced an existing school on a challenging, steeply sloped site.
+The 60,000 SF Hazelwood Elementary School replaced an existing school on a challenging, steeply sloped site.
 The goal was to produce an exciting learning experience and a building that fits and respects the unique topography of the site while retaining the facility’s role as a neighborhood focus.

 The building’s organization addressed the Educational Specification and integrated it with the site.
-A plan that is open to the community and secure for the students has been developed through thorough spatial planning.
+A plan that is open to the community and secure for the students was developed through thorough spatial planning.
 The building responds to the site’s rolling features for visual, functional, and seismic requirements.
 The new Hazelwood Elementary is located in a wooded portion of the site, resulting in a more secure building that mitigates traffic patterns at the existing major intersection.